 It can be difficult to recognize social media scams, and even harder to take down threat actors.
 This means security awareness training and related prevention tactics are key to your defense strategy.

-1. Build Relationships With Popular Platforms
+1. Build Relationships with Popular Platforms

 2. Implement Employee Security Awareness Training